-In the Vera Bradley retail stores (recognized within the VB Direct segment), control is transferred and net revenue is recognized at the point of sale.
-Product shipments for the Company's e-commerce channels (recognized within the VB Direct and Pura Vida segments) and shipments to its wholesale retailers (recognized within the VB Indirect segment and

-Pura Vida segment) are generally shipped Free on Board ("FOB") shipping point typically from its distribution center in Roanoke, Indiana, for Vera Bradley products and primarily from its third-party fulfillment center in Tijuana, Mexico for Pura Vida products.
+In the Vera Bradley retail stores and the Pura Vida retail store (recognized within the VB Direct segment and the Pura Vida segments), control is transferred and net revenue is recognized at the point of sale.
+Product shipments for the Company's ecommerce channels (recognized within the VB Direct and Pura Vida segments) and shipments to its wholesale retailers (recognized within the VB Indirect segment and Pura Vida segment) are generally shipped Free on Board ("FOB") shipping point typically from its distribution center in Roanoke, Indiana, for Vera Bradley products and primarily from its third-party fulfillment center in Tijuana, Mexico for Pura Vida products.
 Net revenue is recognized upon shipment consistent with when control is transferred to the customer.
 Upon shipment, the customer has the right to direct the use of, and obtain substantially all of the benefits from, the product.